Mysore Pak Recipe

 3. Can I reduce the amount of ghee in the Mysore Pak recipe?

-In Mysore Pak, ghee is the key ingredient which contributes to its rich taste and texture.
+In Mysore Pak, ghee is the key ingredient that contributes to its rich taste and texture.
 However, if you want to reduce the amount of ghee for some reason, you can try using a slightly lesser quantity.
 Keep in mind that it may affect the final texture and flavour of the Mysore Pak.

 4. How long does Mysore Pak stay fresh?